 These last things really go without saying, but…PLEASE teach your little one to tie his/her shoes, button/zip clothing, and practice putting items in and taking items out of his/her backpack.
 Practice opening food packages/containers, juiceboxes, waterbottle caps, so your child is independent during lunch time in the cafeteria.

 Teach your child important things like his/her first and last name, your name, your address, and phone number.

 Lastly, if you haven't cracked open a book, now is a great time to start.
 Sit and read to your child as often as possible.
 Just like adults, children have to build stamina for everything.
 It takes practice for children to be able to sit through listening to a story.
 Ask questions about the story.
 Who were the characters in the story?
 What happened in the story?
 What did this story make you think of?
 This is also a great way to spend quality time with your child.

 It doesn’t matter if you conquer one thing on this list or the entire thing, your child will do GREAT when they come to kindergarten.
 If you are worried, don’t let them know.
 Children share our stress and if you are fearful, they will be too.
 Share with them how exciting it is to go to school, meet new friends, and learn new things.
 Again, whatever they don’t know, they will learn.
 Every child is different and they each learn at their own pace.
 They will never learn if you don’t let them try.
 You will be surprised how much a five/six year old is able to do on their own once the correct behavior has been modeled to them and they have been given the opportunity to practice.

-Parents, you just wait...your child is going to knock your socks off and before you know it, they will be off to first grade!Welcome to a successful year of Kindergarten-Mrs. Fields :-)
+Parents, you just wait...your child is going to knock your socks off and before you know it, they will be off to first grade!Welcome to an amazing and successful year of kindergarten-Mrs. Fields :-)